-The WTC-2 WOLF TERMINATOR is designed to eliminate the stuttering or warbling note often found in the D3 to G3 range when played on the cello.
-This problem often occurs on the G and C strings and may sometimes be found on the D string as well.
-When tuned to the frequency of the wolf note, the WOLF TERMINATOR will enable the note to be played smoothly and with complete control.
+The WTC-3 WOLF TERMINATOR is designed to eliminate the stuttering or warbling note often found in the D3 to G3 range when played on the cello.
+This problem often occurs on the G and C strings and may sometimes be found on the D and A strings as well.
+The Wolf Terminator, when tuned to the frequency of the wolf note, will enable the note to be played smoothly and with complete control.
 In addition, selective placement of the WOLF TERMINATOR on the cello top will produce effective suppression of the wolf with minimal effect on the overall tone.

 1. Locate the wolf note

 Play your cello on the G string to locate the precise position of the wolf note.
 It will probably occur somewhere between two notes rather than exactly on a single note.
-On most cellos you will usually hear it between E and F#, but yours could be anywhere between D and G. On your own cello you are no doubt familiar with the note(s) which are affected by the wolf, but since the goal is to eliminate the wolf, rather than simply moving it between two notes or making it less noticeable, locating the precise position is important.
+On most cellos this will be somewhere between E and F#, but yours could be anywhere between D and G. On your own cello you are no doubt familiar with the note(s) which are affected by the wolf, but since the goal is to eliminate the wolf, rather than simply moving it between two notes or making it less noticeable, locating the precise position is important.

 2. Prepare the WOLF TERMINATOR for installation

-Attach a small amount of the provided removable adhesive to the base of the WOLF TERMINATOR.
-Roll it between your fingers into a noodle as long as the base, as shown in the photo, and press it on.
+Attach a small amount of the provided removable adhesive to the base (the plastic body) of the WOLF TERMINATOR.
+Pinch off a small amount and roll it between your fingers to warm it up and to shape it into a noodle.
+It should be about as long as the base.
+Press the noodle onto the base and save the unused portion for future use.

 4. Eliminate the wolf note